8 Ways to Set Boundaries & Why Setting Them Is Important

 • Is a work colleague pushing their work onto you?
 Remind them that it isn’t within your responsibility; you are occupied with your work.

 • Did a friend do something to hurt you?
-Ask them to meet you & explain why their words or actions hurt you.
+Ask them to meet you and explain why their words or actions hurt you.

 6. Practice Saying “No Thanks” Without Showing A Reason

-It is general to feel like you need to explain your boundaries to others.
-But you don’t do that often, & sometimes the most straightforward, most honest response is “No, thanks.”
+It is common to feel like you need to explain your boundaries to others.
+But you don’t do that often, and sometimes the most straightforward, most honest response is “No, thanks.”
 Giving some excuse or faking your reasoning can ultimately make you feel guilty or out of line with your inner self.

 7. If All Else Fails, Just Delete and Ignore

 State your boundaries first, then follow with action.
-As long as you have tightened the loose ends & given family members/friends/colleagues or whoever it may be closure from any promises you may have made earlier, you no longer owe them anything.
+As long as you have tightened the loose ends and given family members/friends/colleagues, or whoever it may be, closure from any promises you may have made earlier, you no longer owe them anything.

-If you have declared yourself & made it clear to another person that they are not respecting your boundaries, it is okay to ignore communications from that point forward.
-Remind yourself of your value, & that no one has any right to make you feel uncomfortable or take your self-defined liberty away from you.
+If you have declared yourself and made it clear to another person that they are not respecting your boundaries, it is okay to ignore communications from that point forward.
+Remind yourself of your value and that no one has any right to make you feel uncomfortable or take your self-defined liberty away from you.

 8. Generate A Post-Boundary-Setting Mantra